 Bundling ceramic coating with the Polar Tint service stack

-The economic case for bundling: a customer who buys window tint + ceramic + PPF spends 3-4x what a single-service customer spends, and the install efficiency for the shop is materially better (one customer visit, one set of paperwork, one set of prep work).
-The Polar Tint ceramic coating service line is built specifically to live alongside the other five service lines in one bay.
+The economic case for bundling: a customer who buys window tint + ceramic + PPF completes more of the service menu in a single visit; the revenue effect of bundling is part of the FDD Item 19 disclosure.
+The Polar Tint ceramic coating service line is built specifically to live alongside the other five service lines in the same footprint.

 The marketing pitch to customers is the “full protection package” — a complete vehicle protection result delivered in a single visit.
-The pricing pitch is bundle pricing (the customer pays less for the combined services than they would buying each separately) which lifts close rates and customer satisfaction simultaneously.
-The operational benefit is a higher revenue-per-bay-hour, which is the metric Polar Tint operators target.
+Bundle pricing is designed to make the combined package the easier close.
+Revenue-per-bay-hour is a metric Polar Tint tracks operationally; franchise-level figures are disclosed in FDD Item 19.

 Apply for a Polar Tint ceramic coating franchise

 The Polar Tint franchise covers all six service lines including ceramic coating with a single franchise fee (or a reduced fee if converting an existing tint, ceramic, or PPF shop).
-Total initial investment per FDD Item 7 is a competitive amount (disclosed in FDD Item 7).
+The total initial investment is disclosed in FDD Item 7.
 Submit the 60-second application at polartintfranchise.com/apply with your zip code, target market, and prior business experience.
 Polar Tint responds within one business day for qualified applicants.